Distelli/graphql-apigen/README.md

 Generate Java APIs with GraphQL Schemas in order to facilitate "schema first" development.

+## NOTE: Work in progress

+The generated code is subject to change (hopefully for the better).

+The code is all generated based on [graphql-apigen.stg](apigen/src/main/resources/graphql-apigen.stg), and the model input is defined in [STModel.java](apigen/src/main/java/com/distelli/graphql/apigen/STModel.java).

+Contributions are welcomed.

 ### Posts Example

 Create a file to define your schema.
 In this example we are creating the `schema/posts.graphql` file: